Pro installation quickstart 🚀

 Overscroll

-When using the dropdown with static options, FormKit's dropdown also comes with a unique feature called overscroll.
-In this example, we'll see what the behavior is when setting overscroll to true:
+When using the dropdown with static options, FormKit's dropdown also comes with a feature called overscroll.
+Setting the behavior prop to overscroll will render the listbox directly over the input to maximize the available size for the list:

 Props & Attributes